Table of Contents

-Dual-screen and foldable notebooks are expected to blossom in 2020, and Lenovo is among the first to announce a foldable ultrabook with the ThinkPad X1 Fold, a follow-up of the folding X1 prototype they briefly presented in 2019.
+Dual-screen and foldable notebooks are expected to blossom in the next years, and Lenovo is among the first to announce a foldable ultrabook with the ThinkPad X1 Fold, a follow-up of the folding X1 prototype they briefly presented in 2019.

 Expected in stores around Summer 2020, the variants unveiled at CES 2020 showcase the final product’s design and capabilities, while also providing a glimpse into the near-future of foldable PCs.

 For what is worth, Lenovo has experimented with dual-screen models in the past with the Yoga Book series, but this time the ThinkPad X1 Fold actually gets a full-size flexible 13-inch OLED display.